 Highlights from vAdhi kEsari azhagiya maNavALa jIyar‘s introduction

-In first decad – AzhwAr wanting to explain the nature of emperumAn being the supreme lord in all manners which is the cause for the servitude [of jIvAthmAs towards him], visualized the divine beauty of azhagar emperumAn who manifested himself in south thirumalai (thirumAlirunchOlai) to accept the kainkaryam (service) [from his devotees] and highlights the following aspects:
+In the first decad – AzhwAr desiring to explain the nature of emperumAn being the supreme lord in all manners which is the cause for the servitude [of jIvAthmAs towards him], visualised the divine beauty of azhagar emperumAn who manifested himself in south thirumalai (thirumAlirunjOlai) to accept the kainkaryam (service) [from his devotees] and highlights the following aspects:

-- the perfect fit between azhagar emperumAn thirumEni’s (physical body) divine organs/parts and the divine ornaments that are worn
+- the perfect fit between azhagar emperumAn thirumEni’s (physical body) divine limbs and the divine ornaments which are worn

 - that there is no fitting example for his radiant beauty